meshpab/SOC-labs/13-Snort-IDS-Alert-Analysis/README.md

 ```
 -A - Alert mode

--q - quite mode
+-q - quiet mode

-This command runs Snort as a live Network Intrusion Detection System (NIDS) to actively capture and analyze network traffic accordng to Network interface selected 'ens37' (my network 192.168.56.0/24)
+This command runs Snort as a live Network Intrusion Detection System (NIDS) to actively capture and analyze network traffic according to Network interface selected 'ens37' (my network 192.168.56.0/24)

 NB-Dont close this terminal